amrrsharaff/CodingAssignment/README.md

 ### Prerequisites

-In order to run the program, you need:
+**In order to run the program, you need:**

-1- Python 2.7
+- Python 2.7
-To install, follow the guidelines on https://www.python.org/download/releases/2.7/ 2- ArgParse library (usually comes with python)
+- To install, follow the guidelines on https://www.python.org/download/releases/2.7/
+- ArgParse library (usually comes with python)
-To install, open the command line and run: pip install argparse
+- To install, open the command line and run:
+- pip install argparse

 ## Running the tests